 Just because your girl may have done something hurtful or bad doesn’t mean you’ve failed as a parent!
 Friendships, especially among girls, can be very tumultuous and it’s fairly common for girls to engage in relational aggression with other girls rather than talking things out directly (the latter can be difficult for some girls).
 Focus on moving forward and helping your girl to be more respectful of other kids, to recognize her feelings and speak directly about them.
 Teaching her to talk out her frustrations or sad feelings can go a long way in giving her alternatives to more subtle but sometimes even more hurtful behavior.

-Talking about the issue and making sure your daughter feels heard, rather than simply punishing her, is super important when it comes to improving her behavior.
+Talking about the issue and making sure your daughter feels heard, rather than simply punishing her, is super important when it comes to improving or stomping out bullying behavior.
 It will also give you a better understanding of what she believes happened, why it did, and perhaps her role in the situation.

 There’s a good chance your daughter will want to tell you what the other kid was doing to provoke her or even deny that there was any bullying going on at all.
 In these instances, pay attention to her feelings as well as her actual words.
 If this is the case, try saying something like, “It sounds like you were feeling really frustrated,” and then alternatively, try to talk about her about how it could have felt to be in the victim’s shoes.
 She might not even realize that her actions were unkind, so engaging her in some empathetic thinking can get her to understand the impact of her behavior.
 Empathy is something we get better at as we get older, and this is a great opportunity for you to help her develop this important quality.